Allan-freitas/allan-freitas/README.md

 I'm a .Net Developer from Brazil 💚

 * 💫 Always aiming at **usability** and **code performance** at all costs.
-* 👽 Learning any tecnology that apears on my way.
-* 🛹 Also surfing on microcontrollers stuff.

 ----